-The Art of Eating Prize will be awarded annually to the author of the year’s best book about food (or food and drink together).
-Where other food books awards involve nominations in diverse categories, The Art of Eating Prize focuses on a single best book.
+The Art of Eating Prize, now in its second year, is awarded annually to the author of the year’s best book about food (or food and drink together).
+Where other food book awards involve nominations in diverse categories, The Art of Eating Prize focuses on a single best book.
 The founders of the prize, by rewarding the highest quality work, hope to encourage the excellence of food writing in general.
 The prize is worth $10,000.

-The book must be aimed at a broad audience and must have been published in English in the United States in the calendar year preceding the awarding of the prize.
+The book must be aimed at a broad audience and must have been published in English in the United States in the calendar year preceding the awarding of the prize (for the 2016 prize, books must have been published in 2015).
 The winner is decided by a panel of judges drawn from varied realms connected with food and drink.
-In 2014, the seven judges are Nancy Harmon Jenkins (chair), Harold McGee, Garrett Oliver, Daniel Patterson, Tejal Rao, Lucas Wittmann, and Winnie Yang.
-Among them are a chef, two editors, a historian, a brewer, two restaurant critcs, and an expert in the science of food.
-All are writers and among their books are several best-sellers.
+In 2015, the seven judges are Garrett Oliver (chair), Harold McGee, Eric Asimov, Tejal Rao, Daniel Patterson, Lisa Abend, and Tamar Adler.
+Among them are a chef, editors, a historian, a brewer, restaurant critics, and an expert in the science of food.
+All are writers and among their books are several bestsellers.

-Nominations open on September 30 and close on November 30.
-On February 2, 2015, a long list of 12 books will be announced, and on February 17 a short list of six books will be announced.
-The winner will be announced on March 2.
+For the 2016 prize, nominations open on October 6, 2015 and close on December 1, 2015.
+On February 2, 2016, a long list of 12 books will be announced, and on February 17 a short list of six books will be announced.
+The winner will be announced on March 1, 2016.

-The 2014 Art of Eating Prize is made possible through the generous support of Chipotle Mexican Grill, the Institute of Culinary Education, Louis/Dressner Selections, Jasper Hill Farm, and La Quercia Cured Meats.
+The 2016 Art of Eating Prize is made possible through the generous support of Chipotle Mexican Grill, Jasper Hill Farm, and Zingerman’s Mail Order.